Abdul Rahman Al-Sumait: Direct Aid

 In 1981, Al-Sumait founded the Africa Muslim Agency, later renamed as a "Direct Aid" society.
 The society provides extensive humanitarian assistance to impoverished people throughout Africa.
 It has built 124 hospitals and dispensaries, 840 schools, 204 Islamic centers, 214 women training centers, and 2,200 mosques.
 The society has also established two colleges in Kenya and Zanzibar, offered 200 scholarships to Muslim African students to pursue higher studies in medicine, engineering, and technology.

 Direct Aid has its offices in 29 African countries.
 In addition to that, it was considered a General Consultant in the Economical and Social Board of the United Nations in 1998.

+In 1999, he received the Order of the Two Niles.

 Detention and Imprisonment

 AL-Sumait was imprisoned twice in his life.
 The first in Baghdad in 1970 and the second time in 1990 when he was arrested by Iraqi intelligence forces during the Iraqi invasion of Kuwait.
 He was shipped to Baghdad and subjected to severe torture.
 Later in his life when looking back at this terrible ordeal he stated: